ian-IBCIRL/IB-PP5-MVP/README.md

 To install the app in Heroku you need:

 1) Environment variables from env.py in your Heroku app settings
-2) A Procfile to run the webserver i.e. `web: gunicorn boutique-ado.wsgi`
+2) A Procfile to run the webserver i.e. `web: gunicorn policyshop.wsgi`

-    in this case to run my boutique app on the gunicorn wsgi webserver.
+    in this case to run my policyshop app on the gunicorn wsgi webserver.

 Remember also to `python manage.py collectstatic`